smmckay/quex-mirror/doc/source/appendix/command-line/options.rst

 .. cmdoption:: --iconv

     Enable the use of the iconv library for character stream decoding.
-This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICONV' as a compiler flag.
+This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICONV_EXT' as a compiler flag.
 Depending on your compiler setup, you might have to set the '-liconv' flag explicitly in order to link against the IConv library.